isabella232/advertising-cloud.en/help/user-guide/measurement/campaign-reporting/email-reports.md

 1. **Impression Only (VT)**:  View-based conversions.
 The are conversions preceded by only impressions.
 In the report this will be indicated with a “(VT)” after the conversion name.

+##### Cross-Device Reporting

-**Cross-Device Reporting**: This allows you to see Conversion Metrics and Custom Goals based on whether the conversion was same-device or cross-device.
+This allows you to see Conversion Metrics and Custom Goals based on whether the conversion was same-device or cross-device.
 Cross-device conversions will only be measured if an Advertiser has been configured to usea device graph.
 A conversion is defined as cross-device if more than one device was involved in the path to conversion.

-Terminology
+**Terminology**

 1. **Same-Device (sd)**: Conversions where only one device was present in the conversion path.
 In the report, next to your conversion metric name and rule type, you will see (SD).